Understanding the Different Funding Programs for Farmers

 Operation Loans

-Operation loans are used to settle the daily operating costs in the farm.
-You can use them to buy new equipment, pay for minor repairs in the estate, add more livestock or order more seed supplies.
+Operation loans are used to settle the farm’s daily operating costs.
+You can use them to buy new equipment, pay for minor repairs on the estate, add more livestock, or order more seed supplies.

 Microloans